clumdee/clumdee.github.io/codes/_posts/2020-05-06-your-weather-station-with-azure-part1.md

 Anyhow, I would recommend trying all the 3 paths.
 And other solutions.
 It was a lot of fun learning these wonderful services.

 ### End
-That concludes the requirements and data architecture of our project.
+That concludes the requirements and data architecture of our project. <br>
 We will go through the implementation steps in the next post -- [Part 2: Implementation](https://clumdee.github.io/blog/your-weather-station-with-azure-part2/).